bardpedersen/INF250/README.md

 # INF250
-Assignment used in corse INF250 at Norwegian University of Life Sciences (NMBU)
+Assignment used in course INF250 at Norwegian University of Life Sciences (NMBU)